Civil and Environmental Engineering

 CE 3610.
 Hydraulics.
 3 Credits.

 Fluid statics: pressure forces, buoyancy, and flotation.
 Application of kinematic principles; flow fields, stream tubes, and flow nets.
 Fluid dynamics: applications to pipe flow, hydraulic models, measurement of pressure, and velocity.
 Open channel flow: applications to water resources engineering.
-Prerequisite: MAE 3126.
+Prerequisites: CE 2210 and MAE 3126.
+(Spring, Every Year).

 CE 3611.
 Hydraulics Laboratory.
 1 Credit.